-At OLMC, we are following a clear, progressive scheme alongside the National Curriculum to teach early reading up to the end of Key Stage Two.
+At OLMC, we are following a clear, progressive scheme alongside the National Curriculum to teach early reading up to the end of Year 1 which progresses to increasing fluency, accuracy and understanding of age and level appropriate books to Year 6.
 The teaching of reading is progressive throughout school and reading is at the core of our curriculum.
 Children are provided with a variety of ways to acquire knowledge in order to know more and remember more.

-Reading comprehension is taught three times weekly and sessions are structured using the content domains for each Key Stage.
-Typically, there are three whole class texts per year and they are selected to be ambitious so that they can offer challenge and take learning to a greater depth.
-Children are not restricted to uninspiring, simple reading books but are encouraged to develop a love of reading through immersion in a high quality class text.
+Reading comprehension is taught twice weekly, and sessions are structured using the content domains for each Key Stage.
+Typically, there are three whole class texts per year, and they are selected to be ambitious so that they can offer challenge and take learning to a greater depth.
+Children are not restricted to uninspiring, simple reading books but are encouraged to develop a love of reading through immersion in a high-quality class text.
 Reading comprehension skills are taught in context with class texts being chosen to match the attainment of the most competent readers in the class.

-We have a whole school reading scheme (Oxford Reading Tree and Collins Big Cat) that ensures progression in both word reading skills and comprehension.
-The scheme is structured to ensure that children have access to a wide range of texts, and allows for pupils to develop their skills within a level before moving to the next level.
+We have whole school reading schemes (Oxford Reading Tree, Little Wandle letters and sounds revised books and Collins Big Cat) that ensures progression in both word reading skills and comprehension.
+These are carefully matched to their phonic level while in EYFS and Year 1.
+The scheme is structured to ensure that children have access to a wide range of texts and allows for pupils to develop their skills within a level before moving to the next level.
 All pupils have a home-reading record which they are encouraged to take home daily.
 Parents and carers are asked to add comments to the home-reading records to indicate how much pupils have read.

 We measure the effectiveness and impact of our English Writing, Grammar and Spelling curriculum in a variety of different ways.
 We use national and summative testing to assess pupils’ outcomes for Grammar, Punctuation and Spelling as part of the Statutory Assessment Tests (SATs for Year 6 pupils) and through termly summative assessments across school which enables pupils’ progress and attainment in the subject matter to be evaluated.
 Additionally, teachers will assess children’s writing on a half termly basis, where written work is assessed to inform teachers of pupils’ next steps and successes.
 The impact of the curriculum can be seen through pupils’ national assessment results.
 We aim to have at least 69% of our children at or above the 2019 national average in Key Stage 1 and 78% at or above the 2019 national average in Key Stage 2.
 Through lesson and pupils’ book monitoring, it is evident that children are being well supported to acquire the necessary skills and subject knowledge in order to become established and confident writers and work monitored in books demonstrates that the curriculum is taught at an age-appropriate standard across each year group, with additional opportunities planned for children to demonstrate their ability to work at a higher standard.